-Rollovers are some of the most serious car crashes.
+Rollovers are some of the most severe car crashes.
 Every year, approximately 10,000 people are killed in rollovers, accounting for more than 30% of all automobile fatalities.
 Rollovers were pushed into the spotlight in 2001 during the recalls of millions of Ford Explorers.
-Although many of these accidents have been partially linked to the use of defective tires, the design of the SUV has contributed significantly to these statistics.
+Although many of these accidents are partially linked to defective tires, the SUV design has contributed significantly.

 Vehicles that are especially prone to such accidents include:

 - Pickup trucks

 Because these vehicles have a high center of gravity, a motorist can lose control if brakes are applied at moderate or high speeds or during a tire blowout.

 Rollover accidents commonly involve SUVs and trucks, but compact cars are not immune.
 Vehicles are involved in rollovers most commonly when they are tripped up by another object.
 If a car is traveling at a high rate of speed and clips the edge of another object, then the vehicle may become airborne and flip over.
 For example, if a minivan lost control at a high enough speed and clipped the curb, the curb may act as a ramp which lifts the vehicle off of the ground.
 Rollover accidents may also be caused when a vehicle is attempting to turn at too high a speed.

 About Traction Control

 Previously, crashworthiness of a vehicle was the primary focus of an engineer while determining a vehicle's inherent safety.
 However, with the popularity of vehicles (like SUVs) that tend to rollover, automobile safety experts increasingly stress the importance of traction control mechanisms to reduce the risk of accidents.